Generic name: aripiprazole (injection) [ AR-i-PIP-ra-zole ]

 Tell your doctor if you have never taken aripiprazole (Abilify) before.

-Aristada may increase the risk of death in older adults with dementia-related conditions.
+Aristada may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 To make sure Aristada is safe for you, tell your doctor if you have ever had: